HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-7 Control operator and types.md

 ##### 1. Local Control

-Local control is the most common type—you're physically at the station operating the radio.
+Local control is the most common type — you're physically at the station operating the radio.

 > **Key Information:** The control point of an amateur station is the location at which the control operator function is performed. {{< link id="T1E05" >}}